chingu-voyages/v52-tier1-team-03/README.md

 This project includes:

 Planning Application

+Enhanced Features for the Solar Panel Planning Application
 	1. Address Filtering by ZIP Code
 	•	Residents can enter their ZIP code to filter and validate their address from the provided Los Angeles address dataset.
 	•	Autocomplete functionality can narrow down addresses based on partial input or ZIP code.